maxi-blocks/maxi-blocks/readme.txt

 12. Load an icon from the editing experience: Simplify your design process with our easy-to-follow method for loading icons directly from your editing experience.

 == Changelog ==

+_Updates: 22 August 2023_

+* Update: Add Dynamic Content link to Icon Maxi block
+* Update: PHP code changes to avoid possible PHP warnings
+* Update: npm packages
+* Update: tests for WordPress 6.3 in the environment
+* Fix: Link Control after WordPress 6.3 update
+* Fix: Styles saving after using preview mode in Gutenberg
+* Fix: Styles saving when using autosave feature in Gutenberg
+* Fix: Maxi Database tables creation on plugin activation when the user is not admin
+* Fix: Image uploading when comments are disallowed on the site
+* Fix: Gutenberg block styles on the backend when the setting "Affect Gutenberg native blocks inside Maxi Blocks" is enabled.

 _Updates: 7 August 2023_